 $19.99 at Amazon

 This trio of all-natural, non-GMO syrups (chocolate, caramel and maple pecan flavor) contains just 1 gram of net carbs per serving, no preservatives and no sugar.

 One of the best things about ice cream?
 Loading it up with yummy toppings.
-These keto-friendly coconut butter cups contain less than 1 gram of sugar per cup (seven cups per pouch) and are also vegan and gluten-free.
-They’re available with hazelnut butter now, too.
+These keto-friendly coconut butter cups contain less than 1 gram of sugar per cup (7 cups per pouch) and are also vegan and gluten-free.
+They’re available with hazelnut butter now too.

 Stafford’s recipe for Mason jar ice cream calls for just two ingredients: sweetened condensed milk and heavy whipping cream.
-For one pint of ice cream, add one cup cold heavy whipping cream and four tablespoons cold sweetened condensed milk to a chilled Mason jar.
+For 1 pint of ice cream, add 1 cup cold heavy whipping cream and 4 tablespoons cold sweetened condensed milk to a chilled Mason jar.
 Stir it up with a spoon, seal the jar and then shake it for six to eight minutes until you reach your desired thickness.